rt-net/stack-chan/firmware/docs/getting-started.md

   * [cmake](https://cmake.org/)
   * [git](https://git-scm.com/)
   * [Node.js](https://nodejs.org/en/)
-    * As for the mod for cherrup_ble_lite, you need to use V18.x.x as it does not support the new Node.js.
+    * Node.js 20 or later is required.
+Operation has been confirmed with v22.8.x.
-    * I've confirmed that other mods work with v22.8.x.
+    * The cherrup_ble_lite mod requires Node.js 18 because it does not support newer versions.
+Use a separate Node.js 18 environment when working on that mod.
   * The operation has been confirmed with Python 3.12.
 (Please download and install macOS from https://www.python.org instead of installing it with brew.))
   * xcode-select (macOS only)